+Second Year

-LANG2024.
-Portuguese II (12 credits)
+LANG2011.
+Spanish II (12 credits)

-This course is taught throughout the year and is a continuation of Portuguese for beginners - Part II.
-The intention is to build further on the junior level work and widen the scope of exposure to more complex aspects of the language.
+This course is taught throughout the year and is a continuation of Spanish I.2.
+The course builds further on the first year's work and widens the scope of exposure to more complex aspects of the language.
 The teaching will diversify through the use of more elaborate material and a variety of teaching techniques including work with video.
-Participants are expected to consolidate their understanding of Portuguese language and develop further their production and reception skills.
+Participants are expected to consolidate their understanding of Spanish and develop further their production and reception skills.

-Prerequisites: Students wishing to be admitted to Portuguese II will be required to attend an intensive session (Transition 1) usually held in June.
-Students wishing to be admitted to Portuguese II without having previously completed Portuguese for beginners - Part II and Transition 1 will be required to satisfy the Faculty Board through the Director of the Language Centre that they have attained elsewhere the required standard.
-Assessment: One examination and a coursework element which shall count 60% and 40% respectively of the final grade awarded.
-Examination: The examination for Portuguese II consists of one written paper of 2-hour duration and a separate oral examination.
+Prerequisites: Students wishing to be admitted to Spanish II must have completed Spanish I.2 Students wishing to be admitted to Spanish II without having previously completed Spanish I.2 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the

+required standard.